Ligand Pharmaceuticals: 2010-present

 On December 5, 2022, John Higgins retired as CEO of Ligand and was succeeded by Todd C. Davis.

 In September 2023, Ligand spun out its Pelican Technology subsidiary to form the stand-alone biotechnology company Primrose Bio which focused on the development of discovery and manufacturing systems for protein and nucleic acid-based therapies.
 That same month, Ligand acquired the assets of Novan, a developer of dermatology treatments.
 This acquisition yielded the molluscum contagiosum treatment Zelsuvmi, which won FDA approval in January 2024.

 On July 8, 2024, Ligand acquired Apeiron Biologics, an Austrian firm with the royalty rights to the high-risk neuroblastoma treatment Qarizba.

+In April 2026, it was announced that Ligland would acquire Xoma Royalty, an investment firm that focuses on biotechnology companies, for close to $739 million.
+The acquisition is expected to close in the third quarter of 2026.